An edited version of this Brighton feature originally appeared in the September 2017 issue of FourFourTwo. Subscribe!

 “Some clubs do it the wrong way – they put a lot of money onto the pitch first, try to get success there and build around that,” says Sidwell.
 “Here it has been done in the correct way.”

 “He’s been a wonderful chairman to work for,” says Hughton, who has stayed within his budget to produce a talented and cohesive side.
 “In this day and age, when everything seems to have gone crazy in the transfer market, we have had a very level-headed chairman.”

-Glenn Murray was another to play for the club at the Withdean, and was taken aback when he returned for his second spell with the Seagulls about a year ago.
+Glenn Murray was another to play for the club at the Withdean, and was taken aback when he returned for his second spell with the Seagulls in 2016.

-“It sounds stupid, but it was almost like coming back to a brand new club with the same badge and same name,” the striker says.
+“It sounds stupid, but it was almost like coming back to a brand new club with the same badge and same name,” the striker told FFT in 2017.
 “The club has grown at such a rate.
 We were in the League One relegation zone in my first spell, but Gus Poyet took over and the season afterwards we got promoted.
 The club owes Gus a lot.”

 This all seems worlds away from Gillingham and those final days at the Goldstone.